 Expanded uncertainty will be rounded up and reported with two or less significant figures.
 This rounding up should only be done at the end of the measurement uncertainty calculation, to prevent cumulative effects from rounding up each standard uncertainty value.
 The reported measurement result will be truncated to the same level of significance that the rounded expanded uncertainty is reported.
-For example, if the measurement uncertainty of methamphetamine concentration in blood is 29 ng/mL (99.7% confidence level), and the measurement result for the case specimen is 498.23 ng/mL, then the measurement result will be truncated and reported as 498 ng/mL.
+For example, if the measurement uncertainty of an analyte concentration is 29 ng/mL (99.7% confidence level), and the measurement result for the case specimen is 498.23 ng/mL, then the measurement result will be truncated and reported as 498 ng/mL.

-When reporting quantitative values in a Laboratory Report, the CU will include the measurement result with the associated expanded uncertainty and the confidence level.
-For example, "Item 1 weighed 506.5 milligrams ± 1.2 milligrams (99.7% confidence level)."
+When reporting quantitative values in a Laboratory Report, the CU will adhere to the requirements described in LAB-200.
+For example,

+"Item 1 weighed 506.5 milligrams ± 1.2 milligrams (99.7% confidence level)."

-Supporting records related to the estimation of measurement uncertainty may be maintained in multiple locations to include: technical procedures, validation binders, measurement uncertainty records (to include electronic files, e.g., Excel® spreadsheets), and case files.
+Supporting records related to the estimation of measurement uncertainty may be maintained in multiple locations to include technical procedures, validation binders, measurement uncertainty records [to include electronic files (e.g., Excel[®] spreadsheets)], and case files.
 Refer to LAB-100 for the specific information that needs to be recorded.